toddbluhm/env-cmd/README.md

 ### `--no-override` option

-Prevents overwritting of existing env vars on `process.env`
+Prevents overriding of existing environment variables on `process.env` and within the current environment.

 ### `--fallback` file usage option

-You can specify a `.env.local` (or any name) env file, add that to your `.gitignore` and use that in your local development environment.
-Then you can use a regular `.env` file in the root directory with production configs that you can commit to a private/protected repo.
-When `env-cmd` cannot find the `.env.local` file it will fallback to looking for a regular `.env` file.
+If the `.env` file does not exist at the provieded custom path, then use the default fallback location `./.env` env file instead.

 ### `--use-shell`

-Executes the command within a new shell instance.
-This is useful if you want to string multiple commands together and share the same env vars.
+Executes the command within a new shell environment.
+This is useful if you want to string multiple commands together that share the same environment variables.

 **Terminal**
 ```sh